snipcart/snipcart-cypress/README.md

 Open the folder in the terminal, then run `npm install`

-Add Cypress with `npm install cypress –save-dev`
+Add Cypress with `npm install cypress --save-dev`